 5.6 Although windfall sites have traditionally come forward in large numbers it is important to ensure that there is no double counting.
 When detailed planning permission is granted the site is checked against the SHLAA to ensure that it is not already identified as a development opportunity.
-Windfalls coming forward in one year will be included as identified supply in the following years SHLAA (and the windfall allowance will be reduced by the applicable annual assumption).
+Windfalls coming forward in one year will be included as identified supply in the following years SHLAA.
 Some windfall sites come forward and are developed or partially developed in the same year.
 Where this occurs the completed dwellings will never be included in a SHLAA.